 - Which path would my customers like for me to take?

 The answer is never that easy to guess.
 How can you be sure that the decisions you’re going to make are the right one for your business and brand?
-This is a question that stands behind the concept of consumer insights communities.
+This is a question that stands behind the concept of consumer insights communities, a form of online qualitative research.
 Whether your business is a small organization or a sprawling marketing operation, the feedback that you get from your customers is essential.
 Let’s take a look at the benefits:

 1. Gather People And Ideas In One Place